rlogiacco/CircularBuffer/README.md

 void loop() {
 	// here i should be declared of type byte rather than unsigned int
-    // to maximize the effects of the optimization for (byte i = 0; i < buffer.size() - 1; i++) {
+    // in order to maximize the effects of the optimization for (byte i = 0; i < buffer.size() - 1; i++) {
         Serial.print(buffer[i]);
     }
 }
 ```

-**Please note**: this _macro switch_ forces the buffer to use an 8 bits data type as internal index, as such your buffers will be limited to a maximum capacity of `255`.
+**Please note**: this _macro switch_ forces the buffer to use an 8 bits data type as internal index, as such **all** your buffers will be limited to a maximum capacity of `255`.

 ### Interrupts